rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-resources.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-resources"/>
 </head>

-Global Resources are resources provided by Rancher which are not namespaced.

-Users who are cluster-owners/project-owners do not have access to them by default.
+Global Resources are non-namespaced resources provided by Rancher.
+Users who are cluster-owners/project-owners have by default no have access to several of these.
+For example principals and roletemplates.

+The resources are documented here to support administrators creating and/or modifying custom sets of permissions with finding the minimum set of permissions needed for a particular task in the dashboard.

+As an example, to use the cluster/project permissions pages of the dashboard requires permissions on principals to search/display a readable name for users, and on roleTemplates, to see a list of usable roleTemplates as well as to display a readable name for the role.

 Please see the list below to determine what permissions you may need when creating a least-privilege user.